1. Attendance

 - Unlock their empty Yondr Pouch using an Unlocking Base at the Building Entrance(s).

-- Place their phone inside the pouch, securely close it and store it in their backpack.
+- Place their phone inside the pouch and securely close it and store it in their backpack in front of school staff.

 Building Exit